 It’s easy to understand why: The more complex the system, the more opportunities exist for sophisticated malicious actors to try and take advantage of others.
 In a trading system where, for example, smart contract-controlled oracles determine dividend payoffs for tokenized securities, a strong market surveillance system is absolutely acute to ensuring fair play.

-The bottom line is that the opportunity for manipulation in cryptoasset trading is enormous, and detecting it requires different technology, knowledge and thinking than traditional markets.
+The opportunity for manipulation in cryptoasset trading is enormous, and detecting it requires different technology, knowledge and thinking than traditional markets.
 Keeping that in mind, Solidus Labs, since its founding, spent considerable time and resources preparing for the future of digital asset trading.

 We’re not thinking just about what manipulation means today, but are also laying the groundwork for detecting crypto manipulation as it will manifest in the near, and far, future.
-From block-level manipulation, through smart contracts fraud to abuse of e-wallets, oracles, and other trading- facilitation frameworks which are all promising, but increase the potential for fraud.
-We are developing solutions for problems that, in some cases, have yet to take place, but will surely do.
-Admittedly, this is one of the biggest — and most fascinating — challenge in our work.
+From block-level manipulation to smart contract fraud and abuse of crypto wallets, price oracles, and other trade-facilitating frameworks that are all promising, but increase the potential for fraud.
+We are developing solutions for problems that, in some cases, have yet to take place, but surely will.
+Admittedly, this is one of the biggest — and most fascinating — challenges in our work.